Rick3114/CSE15L-Lab-Report3/index.md

 The example above is used in the directory of Media on the file 5_Legal_Groups.txt.
 The command searches through the files and returns all the lines within the file that end with the word "legal".

 **Why Useful:**\
-This topic can come in useful when you want to search for a specific theme or topic, you serach using a key word and find the lines that correlate with it, like how emergency was used in exaple one to bring up discussing emergencies.
+This command can come in useful when you want to see how many times you ended a sentence a certain way.
+Or when see how a certain sentece ends and the context that lead up to the ending of that sentence.

 **Source:**\
 [https://www.softwaretestinghelp.com/grep-command-in-unix/](https://www.softwaretestinghelp.com/grep-command-in-unix/)